 - Check the next number.

-- If the number is greater or equal to the value of the Root, then it will be on the Right Side of the Tree.
+- If the number is greater than or equal to the value of the Root, then it will be on the Right Side of the Tree.

-Suppose, we have given an Array as {3,2,1,7}.
-Now as per the rule, we will consider the 3 as the Root value.
-As the next number 2 is less than the value 3, it will be on the left side of the Tree.
 And as the 1 number is less than both the numbers 3 & 2, so it will be the left child of 2.
-Then as the number 7 is highest than all.
+Then, as the number 7 is higher than all.
 So it will be the Right Child of the Main Tree.

 How To Implement Or Insert Elements In Binary Search Tree In C++?